Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/2d_lights_and_shadows.md

 @Image(source: "2d_lights_and_shadows_soft_shadow_streaks.png", alt: "Soft shadows with streaking artifacts due to Filter Smooth being too high (PCF5, Filter Smooth 4)") {Soft shadows with streaking artifacts due to Filter Smooth being too high (PCF5, Filter Smooth 4)}

-### Occluder draw order

-**LightOccluder2Ds follows the usual 2D drawing order.** This is important for 2D lighting, as this is how you control whether the occluder should occlude the sprite itself or not.

-If the LightOccluder2D node is a sibling of the sprite, the occluder will occlude the sprite itself if it's placed below the sprite in the scene tree.

-If the LightOccluder2D node is a child of the sprite, the occluder will occlude the sprite itself if **Show Behind Parent** is disabled on the LightOccluder2D node (which is the default).

 ## Normal and specular maps

 Normal maps and specular maps can greatly enhance the sense of depth of your 2D